msg-programs/Audiras/README.md

 ### List tab:
 * Left side: List of all streams available.
-* Right side Stream info, button to add stream to recording list, button to add stream currently not in the list.
+* Right side: Stream info, button to add stream to recording list, button to add stream currently not in the list.

 ### Settings tab:
 * Checkboxes: Should the program start on Windows startup?
 When the program is starting, start all recordings?
 When the program is run, show the window?